-There are no restrictions on the amount of the securities that can be loaned at one time.
+There are no restrictions on the amount of securities that can be loaned at one time.
 CCCERA has the right to terminate any loan in whole or in part by providing the custodian bank with written notice (a "Recall Notice").
 Because the loans are terminable at will, the term to maturity of the security loans is generally not matched with the term to maturity of the cash collateral.
-At year-end, CCCERA had no credit risk exposure to borrowers, Contra Costa County Employees' Retirement Association Notes to the Financial Statements (Continued)

-because the amount of collateral received exceeded the value of securities on loan.
-As of December 31, 2021, there were no violations of legal or contractual provisions.
-CCCERA had no losses on securities lending transactions resulting from the default of a borrower for the years ended December 31, 2021 and 2020.
+At year-end, CCCERA had no credit risk exposure to borrowers, because the amount of collateral received exceeded the value of securities on Ioan.
+As of December 31, 2022, there were no violations of legal or contractual provisions.
+CCCERA had no losses on securities lending transactions resulting from the default of a borrower for the years ended December 31, 2022 and 2021.

-The fair value of investments on loan at December 31, 2021 is \$473.1 million which was collateralized by cash and securities in the amount of \$483.6 million.
-The fair value of the cash collateral in the amount of \$409.0 million has been reported both as an asset and liability in the accompanying Statement of Fiduciary Net Position.
+The fair value of investments on loan at December 31, 2022 is \$324.0 million which was collateralized by cash and securities in the amount of \$332.2 million.
+The fair value of the cash collateral in the amount of \$269.0 million has been reported both as an asset and liability in the accompanying Statement of Fiduciary Net Position.

-Securities Lending

-Securities on Loan as of December 31, 2021 (Dollars in Thousands)

-Securities on Loan Fair Value of Securities on Loan Cash Collateral Non-Cash Collateral
+Securities Lending Securities on Loan as of Dece (Dollars in Thousands) Securities on Loan Fair Value of Securities on Loan Cash Collateral Non-Cash Collateral U.S. Corporate Fixed \$97,439 \$97,034 \$2,573 U.S. Equities 155,230 118,398 41,259 U.S. Government Fixed 71,317 53,598 19,301 TOTAL \$323,986 \$269,030 \$63,133

-Global Agencies \$1,054 \$1,075 \$-

-Global Equities 3,766 229 3,733

-Total Non U.S. Securities 4,820 1,304 3,733

-U.S. Agencies 2,958 1,330 1,694

-U.S. Corporate Fixed 99,773 92,467 9,556

-U.S. Equities 244,515 211,364 38,608

-U.S. Government Fixed 120,985 102,584 20,955

-Total U.S. Securities 468,231 407,745 70,813

-TOTAL \$473,051 \$409,049 \$74,546